sansumbrella/Choreograph/README.md

 ## Concepts

+Choreograph breaks the task of animation into two parts: motion description and motion application.
+Description of motion is handled by `Phrases` and `Sequences`.
+The application of motion is handled by `Timelines` that manage `TimelineItems`: `Motions` (`Sequences` bound to an `Output`) and `Cues` (Functions bound to a point in time).

 ### Phrase, Sequence

 A Phrase defines a change in value over time, like "bounce up and down for three seconds.""
 The built-in phrase RampTo linearly interpolates a value over time.
 Other built-in Phrases include Hold, which holds a value for an amount of time, and LoopPhrase, which takes an existing Phrase and repeats it a number of times.
 It is simple to add your own Phrases by extending `Phrase<T>`.